MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ### Bug Fixes

 - Fixed an issue with continuous login attempts from passive SQL Server cluster node after the failover
-- Fixed an issue with the failing "SQL Server Agent Jobs" discovery in cases of unsupported ASCII characters in job names&mdash;added proper error handling
+- Fixed an issue with the failing "SQL Server Agent Jobs" discovery in cases of unsupported ASCII characters in job names by adding proper error handling
 - Fixed performance data collection for SQL Server DB Engines with Latin1_General_CP850_BIN collations
 - Fixed an issue with the incorrect alert name for the "LOG Free Space Left" monitor
 - Fixed an issue with the "Blocking Sessions" monitor that was enabled by default